Jason Ponic works in the exciting world of Hollywood film and television by day and writes by night.

 Hindenburg operated for fourteen months without any major incidents before being destroyed in a hydrogen fuel explosion in 1937.
 Its destruction ended the era of these great airships and all remaining ones were decommissioned and scrapped within a few years.

 So what would have happened then if there was no explosion?

 Had Hindenburg not exploded, she would have completed her journey to New Jersey safely.
 The first part of its first scheduled transatlantic round trip flight of the 1937 season, she would have been refueled and prepped for her return voyage.
 Returning to Europe several weeks later, the cycle would have continued over and over.

 Despite omitting the disaster, the great airships already were an endangered species by the 1930s.
 A combination of both an overall questionable safety record, by either design or human error, and the advancement of aircraft technology put the longterm future of these ships in doubt.

 By the 1930s, a number of great airship disasters had already occurred, most of which with considerable loss of life.

 USS Akron was the US Navy's definition of a flying aircraft carrier.
 It seemed promising during the decades of very limited aircraft capabilities.
-But after the loss of both USS Akron and two years later, the loss of her sister USS Macom, the airship design was simply too fragile to be reliable.
+But after the loss of both USS Akron and two years later, the loss of USS Macom, the airship design was simply too fragile to be reliable.